 Galaxiids in public

 The topic of galaxiids does not appear often in public discussions.
-Where it has appeared in the news lately includes in discussions like:
+Where it has appeared in the news lately includes discussions like:

 1. Navis Dam controversy – plans for the dam were rejected because of presence of unique galaxiid species in the area.
 Fish and Game “employed” galaxiids for the protection of trout sites.